- Purchase the complete Expat Arrivals Dublin Guide (PDF)

 The wettest month, October, averages three inches (76mm) of rainfall.
 Summers are cool and pleasant, with temperatures in July peaking at around 68°F (20°C).
-May and June see the most sunshine, which we recommend expats take full advantage of exploring the Emerald Isle and its spectacularly verdant scenery.
+May and June see the most sunshine, which we recommend expats take full advantage of by exploring the Emerald Isle and its spectacularly verdant scenery.

 Winters, apart from being drenched, are relatively mild, with the mercury rarely dropping to freezing point.
 Snow is unlikely, although a few flurries have been known to occur.
 But fortunately, Dublin, like the rest of Ireland, experiences few temperature extremes.

 We would say the best time to visit Dublin is in the warm summer months between May and August.
 February receives the least rainfall on average but it is almost impossible not to experience at least some rain in Dublin.

 A lot of Dublin expats opt to take a few weeks off during the miserably wet winters and swap the soaked dales of Ireland for the sun-soaked beaches of Spain.

 ►Check out our Pros and Cons page to learn more about some of the perks and pitfalls of moving to Dublin

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Dublin.
 Please contact us if you'd like to contribute.